Eatabekyan/CYPHER/README.md

 # CYPHER
 Project that encrypts and decrypts some kind of cypher

-HOW TO RUN A PROJECT?
+HOW TO RUN THE PROJECT?
-1.write the text you want to Encrypt or Decrypt in InPut.txt 2.Open Terminal and write
+1.Write the text you want to Encrypt or Decrypt in InPut.txt 2.Open Terminal and write
  |~python3 main.py InPut.txt

 HOW DOES IT WORK?
-1. When you run project you have to choose if you encrypt given text, decrypt it or hack it.
+1. When you run the project you have to choose if you want to encrypt, decrypt or hack the given text.
 |
 |    IF YOU WANT TO ENCRYPT ENTER 1
 |    IF YOU WANT TO DECRYPT ENTER 2